Friday Night Lights (film): Plot

-Afterwards, Gaines removes the outgoing seniors from his depth chart, and it is revealed that Winchell, Billingsley, Miles, and Chavez went on to have successful lives after their football careers ended, with only Christian receiving a Division I scholarship.
+Afterward, Gaines removes the outgoing seniors from his depth chart, and it is revealed that Winchell, Christian, Billingsley, Miles, and Chavez went on to have successful lives after their football careers ended, with only Christian earning a Division I scholarship.
 The film ends with the statement that Gaines and Comer led Permian to an undefeated state championship season the following year.